exonum/exonum/README.md

-Below is an example of a method for processing a transaction, which must be executed no later than the specified time (this time is written in the transaction body by in a separate field):
+Below is an example of a method for processing a transaction, which must be executed no later than the specified time (this time is written in the transaction body in a separate field):

 ```rust
 message! {